Doofie15/pli-hexadash-svelte/hexadash/README.md

 - **All Breeding Records**: Comprehensive list of all breeding records with filtering options
 - **Add Breeding**: Form for adding new breeding records

 The All Breeding page serves as a template for other data display pages in the application.
-See the [Breeding Page Template Documentation](./docs/BREEDING_PAGE_TEMPLATE.md) for more details.
+See the [Breeding Components Documentation](./src/BREEDING_COMPONENTS_README.md) for more details.

 ### Data Source